 If we contact you for marketing purposes, we will give you the opportunity to request that your information not be used for further direct marketing by us in the future.
 If you’d prefer not to hear from us about marketing, special offers or promotions, you can also call us on 13 88 08 and we will add you to our Do Not Contact List.

 Do we disclose and store your personal information outside Australia?

-We may store your personal information on servers located in Australia, as well as disclose and store your personal information to our outsourced data processors, with data centres in Australia, Belgium, Fiji, France, India, Japan, New Zealand, Philippines, Singapore, South Africa, Thailand, United Kingdom, USA and Vietnam.
+We may store your personal information on servers located in Australia, as well as disclose and store your personal information to our outsourced data processors, with data centres in Australia, Belgium, Fiji, France, Germany, India, Japan, New Zealand, Philippines, Singapore, South Africa, Thailand, United Kingdom, USA and Vietnam.
 When we disclose your information to our service providers located overseas, we take reasonable steps to ensure your personal information is treated in accordance with Australian privacy laws.
 When you provide us with your personal information, you consent to us storing your personal information outside of Australia for these purposes.

 How do we safeguard your personal information?

 We strive to ensure the security, integrity and privacy of personal information we collect.
 We take reasonable steps to ensure the security of personal information held by us so as to protect your information from unauthorised access, use, modification, destruction or disclosure.
 Access to personal information is restricted to authorised employees, contractors, agents and service providers, who are obliged to respect the confidentiality of any personal information held by us.
 We periodically review and update our security measures in light of current technologies.

 We use ‘cookie’ technology on our website.
 A ‘cookie’ is a small message given to your web browser by our web server.
 The browser stores the message in a text file, and the message is then sent back to the server each time the browser requests a page from the server.